WebCuratorTool/webcurator/webcurator-docs/guides/overview-history.rst

 New Zealanders.
 They will be able to look back on our digital documents in the same way that the New Zealanders of today look back on the printed words left to us by previous generations.

-The software was developed as a collaborative project between the National Library of New Zealand and the British Library, conducted under the auspices of the International Internet Preservation Consortium.
+The software was originally developed as a collaborative project between the National Library of New Zealand and the British Library, conducted under the auspices of the International Internet Preservation Consortium.
 The Web Curator Tool has been built with support and contributions from professionals at the National Library of New Zealand, the British Library, Sytec Resources Ltd., `Oakleigh Consulting <http://www.oakleigh.co.uk>`_, the National Library of Australia,